 This article has mentions of products from one or more companies, and I may receive compensation if you purchase those products following reading my recommendations.

-Inclusions in a diamond are subcategorized and identified by their unique visual properties and their effects on their overall appearance of the stone.
-The most common of these are small black carbon fragments that appear in a spotted formation giving the impression of dirt within the diamond.
+Inclusions in a diamond are subcategorized and identified by their unique visual properties and their effects on the overall appearance of the stone.
+The most common of these are small black carbon fragments that appear in a spotted formation, which gives the impression of dirt within the diamond.

 - Feathering: Feathers are a light inclusion of cracks or fissures that give a feather-like appearance.
 If they appear close to the surface of a diamond they can affect durability and longevity, particularly when set in a regularly worn ring.

 - Needles: Perhaps the most visible of all inclusions, needles appear exactly as they sound.
 Often black, these long thin lines can be clearly seen throughout a diamond, defined in both color and shape.
-When needles gather the effect can be striking, a rare and beautiful sight, however regular needles impact on the sparkle and light return of diamond.
+When needles gather the effect can be striking, a rare and beautiful sight, however regular needles impact on the sparkle and light return of the diamond.